jhpyle/charts/README.md

   temporary testing purposes), set this to `false`.
 * `daImage`: default is `jhpyle/docassemble:latest`.
 This is the image of **docassemble** that you want to use.
+* `inClusterNGINX`: default is `true`.
+By default, the chart runs NGINX inside the cluster in order to provide sticky session support for websockets communication.
+The Live Help features use websockets.
+If you aren't using the Live Help features, you don't need websockets support.
+If you set `inClusterNGINX` to `false`, then the IP address of the application can be found under `<release name>-docassemble-service`.
+* `inClusterMinio`: default is `true`.
+By default, the chart runs [MinIO] in order to provide object storage.
+If you would rather use [S3] or an [S3]-compatible object storage service, set `inClusterMinio` to `false` and set `s3.enable` to `true`.
+If you would rather use [Azure blob storage], set `inClusterMinio` to `false` and set `azure.enable` to `true`.
+If `inClusterMinio` is `false`, you need to use either `s3.enable:true` or `azure.enable` to `true`.
+* `s3.enable`: set this to `true` if you want to use [S3] or an [S3]-compatible object storage service, and you don't want to use an in-cluster [MinIO] service.
+You must set `inClusterMinio` to `false` for this to be effective.
+* `s3.bucket`: set this to the name of your [S3] bucket.
+* `s3.accessKey`: set this to access key for your [S3] bucket.
+* `s3.secretKey`: set this to secret access key for your [S3] bucket.
+* `s3.region`: set this to the region you want to use.
+This is required for [S3] but may not be required for [S3]-compatible services.
+* `s3.endpointURL`: if you are using an [S3]-compatible service other than [S3] itself, set this to the endpoint URL for the API of the [S3]-compatible service.
+* `azure.enable`: set this to `true` if you want to use [Azure blob storage] and you don't want to use an in-cluster [MinIO] service.
+  You must set `inClusterMinio` to `false` for this to be effective.
+* `azure.accountName`: set this to the account name associated with your [Azure blob storage] container.
+* `azure.accountKey`: set this to the account key associated with your [Azure blob storage] container.
+* `azure.container`: set this to the name of your [Azure blob storage] container.
+* `inClusterPostgres`: default is `true`.
+By default, the chart runs a [PostgreSQL] server inside the cluster.
+If you are using [RDS] or another external SQL server, set this to `false` and set `db.host` to the hostname of the SQL server.
+* `db.host`: set this to the hostname of your external SQL server.
+  This is only effective if you have set `inClusterPostgres` to `false`.
+* `db.name`: default is `docassemble`.
+Set this to the name of the database on your SQL server that you want to use.
+This is used whether `inClusterPostgres` is `true` or `false`.
+* `db.user`: default is `docassemble`.
+Set this to the name of the user of the database on your SQL server that you want to use.
+This is used whether `inClusterPostgres` is `true` or `false`.
+* `db.prefix`: if you are not using [PostgreSQL], set this to the [SQLAlchemy] URL prefix for the type of SQL database you are using.
+  For [MySQL], use `mysql://`.
+* `db.port`: if your SQL server runs on a non-standard port, you can explicitly set the port with `db.port`.
+* `db.tablePrefix`: if your SQL database is shared among multiple implementations, you can use a table name prefix by setting `db.tablePrefix`.
+* `inClusterRedis`: default is `true`.
+By default, the chart runs a [Redis] server on the cluster.
+If you are using [Amazon ElastiCache for Redis] or another external [Redis] service, set `inClusterRedis` to `false` and set `redisURL`.
+* `redisURL`: if you set `inClusterRedis` to `false` because you are using [Amazon ElastiCache for Redis] or another external [Redis] service, set `redisURL` to a URL like `redis://myredisserver.local` where your [Redis] server is on the hostname `myredisserver.local`.
+* `inClusterRabbitMQ`: default is `true`.
+By default, the chart runs a [RabbitMQ] server in the cluster, using the official chart for [RabbitMQ].
+If you do not want to use this [RabbitMQ] server, set `inClusterRabbitMQ` to `false`.
+* `amqpURL`: if you are running an external [RabbitMQ] server, set this to the URL for your [RabbitMQ] server, such as `pyamqp://guest@rabbitmqserver.local//` if your [RabbitMQ] server is at the hostname `rabbitmqserver.local`.
+This is only effective if you set `inClusterRabbitMQ` to `false`.
+If you leave `amqpURL` unset while setting `inClusterRabbitMQ` to `false`, then the **docassemble** backend server will run [RabbitMQ].
+* `adminEmail` and `adminPassword`: by default, when a **docassemble** system is first started, the user with administrative privileges is called `admin@admin.com` and has the password `password`, which must be changed after the first login.
+If you want to initialize the administrative user with another e-mail address and password, you can set `adminEmail` to the e-mail address for the account and set `adminPassword` to the password.

 If you want to install a new version, first update your repository cache by running: